A Spanish Affair: Naive Bride, Defiant Wife / Flora's Defiance - Линн Грэхем - Contents Читать онлайн любовный роман

 Alejandro swore under his breath as he pondered that merciless question and the less than acceptable negative answer that he would have had to give it.
 However, when it came to Jemima, there was no forgiveness in his heart, only outrage and aggression.
 He nursed a far from charitable desire for vengeance against the wife and the brother who had together betrayed his trust and his love.
 Ever since Jemima had walked out on their marriage and disappeared, defying his wishes to the last, Alejandro had burned with a desire for justice, even while his keen intelligence warned him that there was no such thing when it came to affairs of the heart.

 His mobile phone vibrated and, suppressing a groan of impatience, for it was always a struggle to protect his rare moments of leisure, he tugged it out.
 His ebony brows rose when he learned that the private detective he had hired to find Jemima had arrived to see him.
+He rode swiftly back to the castle, wondering impatiently if Alonso Ortega had finally managed to track down his estranged wife.

 ‘My apologies for coming to see you without an appointment, Your Excellency,’ the older man murmured with punctilious good manners and a promising air of accomplishment.
 ‘But I knew you would want to hear my news as soon as possible.
 I have found the Condesa.’